-Albion will never pass your details on to a third party without advising you first and then only with your permission.
+Albion Capital will never pass your details on to a third party without advising you first and then only with your permission.

 We will never contact you by telephone unless you have requested us to do so, nor will Computershare which keeps the share registers.
 These callers take your details from the VCTs’ Registers of Shareholders which are public records kept by all companies.
 Companies are obliged under the UK Companies Act to provide a copy of the Register when requested and have limited legal rights to refuse to provide a copy.
 We monitor all requests for copies of the VCTs’ share registers that are received by Computershare and have not authorised any request without knowing who has requested the copy and for what purpose.
-Your home telephone number is obtained from lists of telephone numbers that are for sale via the Internet.

 The most common types of attempted shareholder fraud are either: